International taxation: Citizenship

 In Iran, Iraq, North Korea, the Philippines, and Saudi Arabia, citizenship is relevant for the taxation of residents but not for non-residents.

+Special temporary regimes

+Some jurisdictions offer special temporary regimes for new or recently arrived residents under which foreign income and gains may be exempt, taxed only on remittance, or covered by a fixed annual substitute tax; examples include Israel, Italy, Greece, Poland, Portugal, the United Kingdom, Uruguay, China, Japan, and lump-sum taxation in some Swiss cantons.

 Other

 There are some arrangements for international taxation that are not based on residency or citizenship: